airbytehq/airbyte/docs/understanding-airbyte/database-data-catalog.md

   * This table is used to store secrets in open-source versions of the platform that have not set some other secrets store.
 This table allows us to use the same code path for secrets handling regardless of whether an external secrets store is set or not.
 This table is used by default for the open-source product.
 * `airbyte_configs_migrations` is metadata table used by Flyway (our database migration tool).
 It is not used for any application use cases.
 * `airbyte_configs`
-  * I don't know what this is.
-Should we drop it?
+  * Legacy table for config storage.
+Should be dropped.

 # Jobs Database
 * `jobs`